daredloco/Random-Events-Mod-for-Software-Inc/.github/ISSUE_TEMPLATE/new-event.md

 ---
 name: New Event
-about: Descript the Event you wish here
+about: Tell us more about the Event you wish here
 title: ''
 labels: enhancement
 assignees: ''